agmmnn/awesome-blender/README.md

 - [BlenderAddons.org](https://blender-addons.org/) : provides a list of free and paid Blender 2.8 addons.
 Find the addon you need under categories or tags.
 - [Interplanety](https://b3d.interplanety.org/en/) : Blender tutorials, articles, tips, notes.
 - [Darkfall](https://darkfallblender.blogspot.com/) : Blender python tutorials, nodes.
+- [The CG Essentials](https://thecgessentials.com/) : 3D modeling, rendering, animation, particle simulation, and more, this is the place to be for Blender Tutorials.
+- [Blender Secrets](https://www.blendersecrets.org/secrets) : is home to hundreds of one-minute or less video tutorials that teach you specific topics.

 ### 🎊Challenges [^](#table)
 - [Nodevember](https://nodevember.io/) : The yearly event for everything procedural.
 Feel like doing a challenge? #nodevember is all about creating and promoting procedural awesomeness!
 A whole month to improve and show off your procedural skills.